learn-co-curriculum/dsc-conditional-probability/README.md

 Now things start getting a bit more interesting.

 Let's look at an example.
+To explain this example, we used images from this [mathisfun.com](https://www.mathsisfun.com/data/probability-events-conditional.html)-page.
 Let's say event $A$ is taking a red or blue marble out of a jar.
 The jar contains 3 red and 2 blue marbles.

 <img src="images/marb.svg" width="300">